-Please be on the lookout for your Capital Credits to arrive in our specially marked envelope with the green stripe!
+Please be on the lookout for your Capital Credits to arrive in our specially marked envelope with the gray stripe!

 Capital Credits – Frequently Asked Questions: